Netherlands set to announce 'strict' Christmas lockdown - media | Health

 - Netherlands

-The most recent figures from the National Institute for Public Health (RIVM) published on Tuesday showed 105 people infected with the variant, but experts say the actual figure is likely much higher.
-On Friday the institute reported 15,433 new COVID-19 cases, down around 25% from a week earlier - but still above the peak of any previous wave.
+Prime Minister Mark Rutte said then that Omicron could be the dominant coronavirus variant in the Netherlands by January.
+On Friday the National Institute for Public Health (RIVM) reported 15,433 new COVID-19 cases, down around 25% from a week earlier - but still above the peak of any previous wave.

 The feared new wave of Omicron infections would further burden the country's strained healthcare system which is already postponing most routine care and cancelling all but urgent operations in order to cope with COVID-19 patients.